ybanens/digital-tools/index.md

 layout: default
 ---

-# Bootstrap Workshop Template!
+# Digital Tools for Research

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="c-and-h.jpg" alt="A boy and his tiger on an adventure" caption="Sometimes embarking on a research journey feels like this" width="75%" %}

 A minimal Jekyll theme with Bootstrap for creating workshop websites.